 In the wintertime, it is so nice to have a pot of vegetable soup ready-to-go in the refrigerator.
-Having some veggies on demand makes living a healthy lifestyle easier!
-This super-simple, marinated vegetable salad is similar in that you can grab-and-go good food.
+Having some veggies on demand makes living a healthy lifestyle easier.
+This super-simple, marinated vegetable salad is similar in that you can make it ahead and grab-and-go.

 - 4 cups bite-sized mixed vegetables, such as:*

 - 4 tablespoons balsamic vinegar